-justifying its adoption."48 In cases involving impairment of contracts between private parties, the court does not independently review the reasonableness of the legislation; it should defer to the judgment of the legislature.49
+review the reasonableness of the legislation; it should defer to the judgment of the legislature.

 However, when the State is a party to the contracts, the court cannot defer to the State because the State's self-interest as a party is implicated.
-Instead, the court must engage in a two-part inquiry.
-First, the court should determine whether the contracts surrender "an essential attribute of [the State's] sovereignty."
-State in so, the Contract Clause does not prevent the State from impairing such an obligation, because "the legislature cannot bargain away the police power of a State."
-Purely financial obligations, however, do not surrender aspects of the State's sovereignty, and thus are subject to the Contract Clause.
-Second, even if the impairment is subject to the Contract Clause, the court
+50 Instead, the court must engage in a two-part inquiry.
+First, the court should determine whether the contracts surrender "an essential attribute of [the State's] sovereignty."51 If so, the Contract Clause does not prevent the State from impairing such an obligation, because "the legislature cannot bargain away the police power of a State."52 Purely financial obligations, however, do not surrender aspects of the State's sovereignty, and thus are subject to the Contract Clause.
+53 Second, even if the impairment is subject to the Contract Clause, the court must determine whether the impairment is "reasonable and necessary," without giving "complete deference" to the legislature's judgment.
+54